· Alex Mac · Development · 4 min read

 As I have developed greater self-awareness and personal reflection, I’ve come to a realisation about my current role as a Web Developer.
 Whilst I enjoy programming and problem-solving through code, I find myself increasingly drawn to the strategic and managerial aspects of the projects themselves.
 This growing interest has become more and more apparent as my studies continue to progress.

-I have also realised that project management is fundamentally all about people, and I am eager to apply the skills I have gained from my academic background in law and technology, along with my career experiences - working with the public, managing staff as a company director, and contributing to projects as a web developer — to a career where I can use my people skills to make meaningful contributions to improve society, project by project.
+I have come to realise that project management is fundamentally all about people - building relationships, fostering collaboration and guiding a team towards a common goal.
+I am therefore eager to leverage my background in law and technology, along with my career experiences of working with the public, managing staff as a company director and contributing to projects as a web developer towards pursuing career aspirations where I can combine technical expertise with strong people skills to make meaningful contributions, project by project.